bwathen/leetcode-training/README.md

 # Why?

 Sometimes the leetcode editor fails out for a call stack exceeding its limit.
 This is just a way to get around those ambiguous failures.
 Also VSCode is just nicer to edit in!

+# Hints!

+* Remove console logs before submitting.
+It may improve the memory and runtime a lot!